-An individual subject will be considered to have completed the study if the subject was followed up until the end of the study (Week 60, or Week 52 for those enrolling in the LTE study), regardless of the number of doses of investigational product that were received.
+An individual subject will be considered to have completed the study if the subject was followed up until the end of the study (Week 60, or Week 52 for those enrolling in the LTE study, or Week 52 for those subjects who prematurely discontinue the investigational product and complete a minimum of 12 weeks of follow-up), regardless of the number of doses of investigational product that were received.
 The end of the study ("study completion") is defined as the date of the last protocol-specified visit/assessment for the last subject in the study.